oktadev/okta-blog/_source/_posts/2022-07-21-jhipster-ci-cd.md

 ### Add a GitHub artifact account

 The pipeline will deploy k8s manifests from a GitHub repository, so you must also configure a GitHub artifact account.
-First enable GitHub artifact accounts:
+First, enable the feature:

 ```shell
 hal config artifact github enable
 ```
 Generate an access token on GitHub.
-Sign in and in the user menu choose **Settings**.
-Then on the left menu choose **<> Developer settings**.
+Sign in, and in the user menu choose **Settings**.
+Then on the left menu choose **Developer settings**.
 On the left menu choose **Personal access tokens**.
 Click **Generate new token** and copy the token.

 Then add your GitHub username and set the new token when prompted: